Multiplication and Division Word Problems

 How do division word problems differ from multiplication word problems?

 Division word problems involve distributing a total quantity into equal parts or determining how many equal parts fit into a total.
 In contrast, multiplication word problems combine equal groups to find a total.
-Recognizing keywords like “each,” “per,” or “divided among” can help identify division problems, while terms like “total,” “product,” or “times” often indicate multiplication.
+Recognising keywords like “each,” “per,” or “divided among” can help identify division problems, while terms like “total,” “product,” or “times” often indicate multiplication.

 How can I identify whether to use multiplication or division in a word problem?